ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/setup-aggressive-caching.java.markdown

-# Client API : How to Setup Aggressive Caching
+# Client API: How to Setup Aggressive Caching

 ## Standard Cache Configuration